tikhoncheva/work/Compopt/Nouna_PCVRP/qt-project/ver04/README.txt

 readdate.h
   Implementation of three functions for reading input data (list of villages, list of households, list of roads) for the problem from corresponding csv-files.

+datadef.h
+  declaration of the global data structures of the input/output data

 dijkstra.h
   Implementation of the Dijkstra algorithm to compute distances between one village and all other villages

+distmatrix.h

 collectdata.h
   A routine, that calculate distance matrices between villages in km and